asteca/ASteCA/docs/basic/synthetic_clusters.rst

 .. figure:: ../_static/qdist_unif.png
     :scale: 35%
     :align: center

+Only the Duchene & Kraus distribution is primary-mass dependent.
+The Fisher and Raghavan distributions, as well as the distributions set by the user via a float value for ``gamma``, are independent of mass values.

 The ``ext_law`` argument defines the extinction law as one of either ``CCMO`` or